haboabc/mygo/code/calcproj/README.md

 ## Notes

-* First, add the root of this project to your GOPATH
+* First, add the root of this project to your GOPATH(it is necessory for go build and go test!)
     + You can do it like this
 	  `export GOPATH=$GOPATH:xxxx`
 	+ or you can write it in you ~/.bashrc and source ~/.bashrc